mikhailamod/CryptoPrice/README.md

-# BitcoinPrice - not the final name
+# CryptoPrice - not the final name
 An android app to track cryptocurrency prices and check graphs.

 My idea is to create a simple and clean interface using Material Design.